 The lack of women in IT has been an ongoing issue for many years; currently, only 17% of IT professionals in the UK are women.
-FDM is dedicated to recruiting more female graduates and aims to support its female employees and help them to progress in a male dominated industry.
+FDM is dedicated to recruiting more female candidates and aims to support its female employees and help them to progress in a male dominated industry.

 FDM’s Commitment To Women In IT

 As a leading IT employer, boasting a strong female presence on its management team, FDM is committed to encouraging more women to pursue a career in IT.
 As a company we recently demonstrated our commitment to gender equality by signing the UKRC CEO Charter.

 FDM Female Champions act as role models to women both internally and externally, and are on hand to offer mentorship and advice to employees at all levels.
 They offer guidance and support to internal staff and organise external networking sessions and ‘Women in IT’ events that are open to all.

 100 Women to Watch (Cranfield School of Management's Female FTSE Report)

 FDM's Chief Operating Officer, Sheila Flavell, has been featured in Cranfield School of Management's prestigious '100 Women to Watch' list, which aims to encourage a sustained board, media and government focus on accelerating the representation of women in executive and non-executive roles.
 Sheila joins a number of women who are currently on the executive committees of FTSE listed companies and other major financial institutions.

 FDM is proud to once again be the title sponsor of the everywoman in Technology Awards.
 This awards programme is designed to recognise, celebrate and encourage the female talent within technology.
 Nominations are now open so if you know any women in technology who are inspirational role models and whose work deserves to be rewarded, please nominate them for one of the following categories here.